Our Degree Programs

-Students may apply to the Ph.D., M.S., or M.D./Ph.D. program through the Graduate Division website.
+Students may apply to the Ph.D., or the M.S. programs through the Graduate Division website.

-The application portal for the Ph.D. program will open September 2021 for summer 2022 admissions.
-December 1 is the priority deadline for admission and fellowship consideration.
-The M.S. program features a priority admissions term of Fall quarter.
-Quarter specific deadline dates are listed on the Biomedical Sciences Admissions tab.
+The application portal for the Ph.D. program will open September 2022 for Summer 2023 admissions.
+December 1, 2022 is the deadline for admission and fellowship consideration.
+The M.S. application deadline is March 1, 2023 for the Fall 2023 admissions term.

 For more information, including application information, transcript, GRE and TOEFL requirements, please visit Biomedical Sciences Admissions.

 Prospective students: for assistance with admissions questions, contact Biomedical Sciences Admissions via email at BioMedAdmissions@medsch.ucr.edu.

 Current students: for assistance with course registration, program requirements, and fellowship and employment matters (TAships/GSRs), contact the Student Services Advisor or visit the office at 1143 Webber Hall.

 Phone: (951) 827-4540